Andisaster/profilecompany/README.md

 Open your database management tool.

-Create a new database with the package name.
+Create a new database with the name: paket

 Import Database

-Find the package.sql file in the /database folder.
+Find the paket.sql file in the /database folder.

-Import the file into the database package using your database management tool.
+Import the files into the database package using your database management tool.

-for login account
+run the server
+and open it in a browser by typing: http://localhost/web/index.php

+to log in account

-username : admin
+username : admin123
-password : 123
+password : admin123